Hafize Hajdini

-Hafize Hajdini (born October 1, 1972) is a Kosovo-Albanian former deputy.
+Hafize Hajdini (born October 1, 1972) is a former Kosovo-Albanian politician.

+Biography

-He was a member of the Assembly of Kosovo from the SLS Parliamentary Group in the period of Kosovo's declaration of Independence, on February 17, 2008.
+He was a member of the Assembly of Kosovo from the SLS Parliamentary Group in the period of Kosovo's declaration of independence, on February 17, 2008.
 Hajdini graduated from the High School in Ferizaj in Economics.
 Hajdini was the Director of the NGO Center, SHG.
 A.K “Edona”.